On time-inconsistent extended mean-field control problems with common noise

 \section{Introduction}

-Optimal mean-field control (MFC) problem, or optimal control of McKean-Vlasov dynamics, has received a surge of attention in recent years due to its wide applications and new advances in mean field theory.
-It has been well documented that MFC is closely related to mean-field game (MFG) through the asymptotic theory of mean field systems known as propagation of chaos.
-Comparing with MFG problem that models the competitive interactions of agents, the MFC problem considers the cooperative interactions where all agents jointly optimize the social optimum that leads to the optimal control by the social planner; see the detailed discussions on their connections and differences in \cite{Carmona2013}.
+Mean-field control (MFC) problem, or optimal control of McKean-Vlasov dynamics, has received a surge of attention in recent years due to its wide applications and new advances in mean field theory.
+Comparing with mean-field game problem that models the competitive interactions of agents, the MFC problem considers the cooperative interactions where all agents jointly optimize the social optimum that leads to the optimal control by the social planner.
 In the existing literature, two main approaches have been used to tackle MFC problems in various context, namely, the probabilistic approach based on stochastic maximum principle and the PDE approach on the Wasserstein space on strength of dynamic programming principle.
-By employing the stochastic maximum princile and the adjoint backward stochastic differential equation (BSDE) coupled with a forward SDE, fruitful studies can be found among \cite{ABC17, Andersson2011,Buckdahn2011, Li12,Carmona2015, BLPR17, BLLX23} for controlled McKean-Vlasov dynamics without common noise and also in \cite{Buckdahn2017,Carmona2016, BWWY} for conditional McKean–Vlasov dynamics in the presence of common noise.
-Along the direction of PDE approach with particular investigations on open-loop and closed-loop controls and viscosity solutions in Wasserstein space, we refer some recent developments to \cite{Bensoussan2015,Laurière2016, Pham2016, BCP18, Pham2018, WZ20, ZTZ24} for MFC problems without and with common noise.
+By employing the stochastic maximum {principle} and the adjoint backward stochastic differential equation (BSDE) coupled with a forward SDE, fruitful studies can be found among \cite{ABC17, Andersson2011,Buckdahn2011, Li12,Carmona2015, BLPR17, BLLX23} for controlled McKean-Vlasov dynamics without common noise and also in \cite{Buckdahn2017,Carmona2016, BWWY} for conditional McKean–Vlasov dynamics in the presence of common noise.
+Along the direction of PDE approach for open-loop and closed-loop controls and the study of viscosity solution on the Wasserstein space, we refer some recent developments in \cite{Bensoussan2015,Lauriere2016, Pham2016, BCP18, Pham2018, WZ20, ZTZ24}.